canonical/certification-docs/Policy_Guide-16.04.rst

 Certification Team provides.
 This provides a mechanism for quickly deploying the Suite and a known set of packages to the SUT.

-Deployed OSs for Certification should NOT be updated with current package versions unless explicitly instructed to by the Server Certification Team.
+Deployed OSs for Certification should *not* be updated with current package versions unless explicitly instructed to by the Server Certification Team.

 Certification should always be performed using the most recent version of the